 - Survival.
 The following sections of this Agreement will survive termination or expiration of this Agreement: section 1 (Company Requirements), section 5 (Use Restrictions), section 7 (Warranties), section 8 (Intellectual Property Rights), section 9 (Personal Information and Privacy), section 10 (Confidentiality), section 11 (Defense and Indemnification), section 12 (Limitations of Liability), section 13 (Dispute Resolution), and section 14 (Miscellaneous).

 - Entire Agreement, Changes, Waivers, Severability.
-This Agreement, including the Services Agreements, and the documents referred to in this Agreement merge and integrate all prior and contemporaneous discussions and agreements and constitute the entire agreement of the parties with respect to this subject matter.
+This Agreement, including the Services Addenda, and the documents referred to in this Agreement merge and integrate all prior and contemporaneous discussions and agreements and constitute the entire agreement of the parties with respect to this subject matter.
 Any change to this Agreement must be in writing and signed by authorized representatives of both parties.
 No waiver of any provision of this Agreement will be effective unless it is in writing and signed by the party against whom the waiver is to be enforced.
 Except as expressly set out herein, no party's failure or delay to exercise any of its rights under this Agreement will be deemed a waiver of those rights.
 The terms of this Agreement are severable.
 If any term is unenforceable for any reason, that term will be enforced to the fullest extent possible, and the other provisions of the Agreement will remain in effect.

 For previous contract versions, please see the PDFs here: